-Rani ki Vav Patan, a UNESCO World Heritage Site, is another of the tourist places in Gujarat, is a fine example of the kind of water conservation practiced in India during the ancient times.
-The building of Rani ki Vav Patan was commissioned by Rani (Queen) Udayamati in 1603 in the loving memory of her husband King Bhimdev 1 of the Solanki dynasty.
-It’s interesting to note, however, that the “vavs” of Gujarat weren’t just used for collecting water and socializing, they possesses great spiritual significance too.
+Rani ki Vav Patan, a UNESCO World Heritage Site, is one of the top tourist attractions in Gujarat, it is a fine example of the kind of water conservation practiced in India during ancient times.
+Rani (Queen) Udayamati commissioned the building of Rani ki Vav Patan in 1603 in the loving memory of her husband, King Bhimdev 1 of the Solanki dynasty.
+It’s interesting to note, however, that the “vavs” of Gujarat weren’t just used for collecting water and socializing, they possess great spiritual significance too.

 Champaner-Pavagadh Archaeological Park

-Today, the deserted city of Champaner provides a glimpse of the kind of prosperity which must have existed at one point of time.
-Located in the foothills of Pavagadh, it’s a UNESCO World Heritage Site that rests on a rocky hilltop and is dotted with mosques, forts, temples and palaces.
-The architecture of many old mosques reflect a blend of Islamic and Jain tradition.
-You also come across various heritage monuments belonging to the 16th century including mosques, temples, fortresses and palaces, among others.
+Today, the deserted city of Champaner provides a glimpse of the kind of prosperity which must have existed at one point in time.
+Located in the foothills of Pavagadh, it’s a UNESCO World Heritage Site that rests on a rocky hilltop and is dotted with mosques, forts, temples, and palaces.
+The architecture of many old mosques reflects a blend of Islamic and Jain traditions.
+You also come across various heritage monuments from the 16th century, including mosques, temples, fortresses, and palaces.

-Some of the famous attractions worth checking out on your visit to Champaner-Pavagadh Archaeological Park are Jama Masjid, Lila Gumbaj ki Masjid, Lakulisa Temple, Pavagadh Fort and Helica step-well, among the others.
+Some famous attractions worth checking out on your visit to Champaner-Pavagadh Archaeological Park are Jama Masjid, Lila Gumbaj ki Masjid, Lakulisa Temple, Pavagadh Fort, and Helica step-well, among others.

-Surely, you must have heard of Indus Valley and Harappan civilizations, and been fascinated with them.
-Lothal, which means, “Mount of the Dead,” is the most extensively excavated site in India.
-Upon a visit to Lothal, one of the best sightseeing places in Gujarat, your mind recreates the scenes which these remains must have been witness to at one point of time, a civilization far advanced than the time it existed in.
+Surely, you must have heard of Indus Valley and Harappan civilizations and been fascinated with them.
+Lothal, which means “Mount of the Dead,” is India’s most extensively excavated site.
+Upon a visit to Lothal, one of the best tourist attractions in Gujarat, your mind recreates the scenes which these remains must have been witness to at one point in time, a civilization far more advanced than the time it existed in.

 According to archaeological findings, Lothal was established by the people of the Indus Valley Civilization, initially by the sea-faring merchants and later by the smiths, masons and potters, among others.
 Its worth mentioning that Lothal soon grew to become an industrial center and an extremely important port of the empire.
 Explore the ruins and visit the museum during your visit to Lothal.